ADD CONDITION

 How should I use the patch?

 Carefully remove the backing from the patch and apply the sticky side to the affected area.
-You can wear one patch for up to 8 hours and repeat as necessary, but no more than 4 times daily.
+Wear one patch for up to 8 hours and do not exceed 4 patches daily.

-Stop use and ask a doctor if irritation develops, if redness is present, or if symptoms persist for more than 7 days or return after clearing up.
+Stop use and ask a doctor if your condition worsens, if redness or irritation develops, or if symptoms persist for more than 7 days.

 Is this drug safe for children?